phac-nml/legiovue/docs/usage.md

 > [!NOTE]
 > `el_gato` and the plotting currently are using custom docker containers.
 The `el_gato` container will be returned to the proper one upon a new release of the tool

-For testing the pipeline functions correctly, you can use the `test` or `test_full` profile (TO-DO Create these)
+For testing the pipeline functions correctly, you can use the `test` or `test_full` profile

 ## Running the Pipeline
-To run the pipeline the following basic command is all that is required:
+To just get started and run the pipeline, one of the following basic commands is all that is required to do so.
+The only difference between the two being in how the input fastq data is specified/found:

+Directory Input:
 ```bash
 nextflow run phac-nml/legiovue \
     -profile <PROFILE> \